vasilyyaremchuk/weather/README.md

 - getWeatherData - public method to get weather data either from cache or API
 - fetchWeatherFromApi - private helper method to fetch weather data from the API

+In the method getWeatherData we use forceRefresh parameter to bypass cache.
+We need it in Unit tests to test the business logic but not the cache.

+There is also TranslatorInterface - to translate messages.
+We use it to translate error messages.
+Only the first error message is translated as the example.
+It's a question does it make sense to translate error messages?
+I'm not 100% sure.
+In the real world project we would need to coordinate it with the stakeholders.
+But for that task it definitely out of the scope.

 ### WeatherCommand

 We can request the service from the command line: